bbroger/palindrome/README.md

 npm run dbseed
 ```
 ### 4. Launch the webserver
-To server at the default 3000 port:
+To serve at the default 3000 port:
 ```
 npm start
 ```

 ### CSS autoprefixer
-There is a gulp task (set as default) to generate CSS prefixes so you don't need to worry about it.
+There is a default gulp task to generate CSS browser-specific prefixes so you don't need to worry about it.
 With this in mind, make all CSS changes to root/styles/\*.css and *_NOT_* to public/css/.
 Once changes have been completed, run the following command to "compile" them with the prefixes:
 ```
 gulp
 ```

 ## API definition
-The full API definition is available at http://server:3000/apidoc.
-A web version is available at [online](http://54.210.218.167/apidoc/).
+The full API definition is available at http://your_server:3000/apidoc.
+A web version is available [here](http://54.210.218.167/apidoc/).

 ### Generating a fresh copy of the api documentation
 The full API documentation gets generated for all definitions inside the routes/ folder.
 You can re-generate the docs like this:
 ```
 npm run apidoc
 ```
-This will generate the full docs into public/apidoc and thus make it available via http://server:3000/apidoc
+This will generate the full docs into public/apidoc and thus make it available via http://your_server:3000/apidoc

 ## Testing
 This project comes with tests for both the backend (node) and frontend (angular).